dikayx/exifex/docs/INSTALLATION.md

 ExifEx is a simple web app that allows you to view EXIF data from images.
 You can either run the app directly on your machine or use Docker to run it in a container.

 This installation guide will show you how to set up the app locally or using Docker.
-You can also use the setup script provided in the repository to install the required dependencies and start the app.
+There are setup scripts available for Mac & Linux [setup.sh](../setup.sh) and Windows [setup.bat](../setup.bat) that will guide you through the installation process.
+You can find them in the root directory of the repository.

+However, if you want to set up the app manually, follow the instructions below.

 ## Local